 Right now socializing virtually has severe limitations as there are minimal ways for people to showcase their personality.
 If you are video chatting, you’re limited to changing your stationary background or use filters that glitch more often than not.

 If you are playing a video game, you have a limited selection of generic digital goods and are stuck within the confines of that game.
 The metaverse stands to make the internet a much more sociable experience.
 You can stay in your pajamas and sit on your couch and still go shopping with your friends.
 Through the use of wearable NFT’s, you can style your avatar in a way that speaks to what makes you, you.
 You can even go to music festivals with your friends without having to leave your home.

 Part of the appeal of brick and mortar casinos is the social entertainment aspect of the player experience.
 For the iGaming industry, it has been difficult to replicate the social experience.
 For bettors, you can watch live-casino games, but you cannot interact or chat with fellow bettors outside of a soulless chat box where available.

 Major investment banks such as Morgan Stanley and Goldman Sachs are projecting the metaverse to be a multi-trillion dollar market.
-If you are a iGaming operator who is looking to migrate from legacy technology, Lion Gaming Group is the only B2B provider that offers on-chain wagering for both its casino and sportsbook products.
-Contact [email protected] to get started white your white label casino and sportsbook today.
+If you are a iGaming operator who is looking to migrate from legacy technology, Lion Gaming is the only B2B provider that offers licensed on-chain wagering for both its casino and sportsbook software, along with an array of VR solutions.
+Contact [email protected] to get started with our iGaming solutions today.